Tuesday, April 25, 2017

 Don't forget to visit the armoury before heading out into no-mans land!

-There's little to actually plan but at least we get to tunnel in like killer worm cops!
+There's little to plan but at least we get to tunnel in like killer worm cops!

 Walk...
 Shoot...
 Kill

-When inside the tunnels, it's now we encounter henchmen, security systems, and heavy artillery!
-And, as we venture deeper, the enemy will surprise you by jumping out from hidden sidewalls or falling down from the ceiling to ambush.
-So use the joystick to direct gunfire at their location and reign an onslaught of gun violence!
-Controls can take a little getting used to with movement first feeling awkward - but you will get used to dodging grenades in no time.
+In the tunnels, we encounter henchmen, security systems, and heavy artillery!
+As we venture deeper, the enemy will surprise us by jumping out from hidden sidewalls or falling down from the ceiling to ambush.
+Use the joystick to direct gunfire at their location and reign an onslaught of gun violence!
+Controls can take a little getting used to with movement feeling inelegant - but you will get used to dodging grenades in no time.

-Other defences cannot be destroyed so easily and require a tactical approach.
+Other defences cannot be destroyed easily and require a tactical approach.
 (It's now that you realise your team needed the correct equipment).
 A terminal is available to enter basic control commands, such as 'C' (which stands for 'chopper') to display information about your teams.
-The 'K' command is helpful in restoring vitality and the 'M1' command is rather entertaining in sticky situations.
+The 'K' command restores vitality.
+The 'M1' command is rather entertaining in sticky situations.
 A command list can be displayed using 'DIR'.

-Don't be fooled into thinking this is a simple shooter; hold down fire and blindly kill everything?
-No, it isn't.
-Far from it in fact and is something you will need to practice in order to make any kind of progress.
-The controls are great and the advancement you make is slow but very rewarding.
-I hate to say it, but you should read the manual O_o
+Don't be fooled into thinking this is a simple shooter; hold fire and blindly kill everything?
+Far from it and you will need to practice to make any kind of progress.
+After a few games, I found the controls great which helped me make headway deeper into the game.
+Very rewarding but reading the manual is essential O_o

-All sounding a little too much for a 16-bit computer?
+Is this too demanding for a 16-bit computer to handle?
 Think again...

 Come on, tell me you're not impressed by this floppy disk-based computer from 1985!!!